Glossary term

 Since 2018, vehicle emissions in the UK and across the EU for new car registrations have been measured using the World Harmonised Light Vehicle Test Procedure (WLTP).
 This was specified as the current European type approval test in Commission Regulation (EU) 2017/1151 and was brought into UK law by The Road Vehicles (Defeat Devices, Fuel Economy and Type-Approval) (Amendment) Regulations 2018 (SI 2018/673).

-The Office for Zero Emission Vehicles (OZEV) applies different CO2 standards to different types of vehicles (i.e. cars, vans, motorbikes, mopeds and taxis).
+The Office for Zero Emission Vehicles (OZEV) applies different CO2 standards to different types of vehicles (that is: cars, vans, motorbikes, mopeds and taxis).
 Depending on the type of vehicle that is relevant to the contract, you may need to amend the level of CO2 in the definition to reflect the relevant standards.

 Ultra Low Emission Vehicle (ULEV)